vplasencia/zkGames/contracts/README.md

 This folder was generated using [Hardhat](https://github.com/NomicFoundation/hardhat) and contains all the smart contracts used in the zkGames application.

+There are 3 folders inside the contracts folder, one folder per game.
+Each game has two smart contracts: one contract for game logic (generate boards, verify boards, mint NFT) and another contract to verify the zk proof (this contract was generated using snarkjs).

 ## Install dependencies

 ```console